 - Aggressive behavior

-Even though Tramadol withdrawal is not extremely painful, you have the choice to go through that phase in detox centers.
-There, your detoxification process and withdrawal symptoms are under the supervision of medical staff.
+Even though Tramadol withdrawal is not extremely painful, the individual has the choice to go through that phase in detox centers.
+There, the detoxification process and withdrawal symptoms are under the supervision of medical staff.

 Doctors often recommend to gradually taper off of tramadol, rather than the “cold turkey” method of quitting.
 As a result, the withdrawal effects are less intense.